aisham21/Google-Sheets-Project/README.md

 <h2>Where the Dataset Came From</h2>

 The dataset was provided from Social Buzz’s internal system.
+It consisted of 7 total datasets with each dataset having different columns and values.
+I was also provided a data model where the relationships between all of the data sets were established to help with merging.

 <h2>Tools Used</h2>